robrides/methodoverloading/overloadMethodChoiceAutoboxing.md

 ```

 ### Type Promotion
-When a data type of smaller size is promoted to the data type of bigger size than this is called type promotion, for example: byte data type can be promoted to short, a short data type can be promoted to int, long, double, etc.
+When a data type of a smaller size is promoted to the data type of a bigger size this is called type promotion.

 * Data types on the left can be promoted to the type on the right.
   * byte → short → int → long